Anaphylaxis Checklists

 ASCIA has developed the following five checklists to assist in the management of patients who are at risk of severe allergic reactions (anaphylaxis).

-Anaphylaxis Checklist for Pharmacists Updated January 2023
+Anaphylaxis Checklist - Pharmacists

-Anaphylaxis Checklist for Prescribers of Adrenaline (Epinephrine) Injectors
+Anaphylaxis Checklist - Prescribers

-The aim of this checklist is to assist doctors and nurse practitioners who prescribe adrenaline injectors for patients who are at risk of having a severe allergic reaction (anaphylaxis).
+The aim of this checklist is to assist doctors and nurse practitioners who prescribe adrenaline (epinephrine) injectors for patients who are at risk of having a severe allergic reaction (anaphylaxis).

 There are two brands of adrenaline injectors, EpiPen® and Anapen®: